romshark/templier/README.md

 watching files in the `app.dir-src-root` directory.
 On start and on file change, it automatically builds your application server executable saving it in the OS' temp directory (cleaned up latest before exiting) assuming that the main package is specified by the `app.dir-cmd` directory.
-Any custom Go compiler CLI arguments can be specified by `app.go-flags`.
+Custom Go compiler arguments can be specified in `compiler`.
 Once built, the application server executable is launched with `app.flags` CLI parameters and the working directory set to `app.dir-work`.
 When necessary, the application server process is shut down gracefully, rebuilt, linted and restarted.